Chrisos10/linear_regression_model/README.md

 # Energy Consumption Prediction Project
 This repository contains a comprehensive implementation of a Regression Model to predict energy consumption, alongside an API and a Flutter mobile app for making real-time predictions.

+The idea to build such a model is based on the mission which states, "Facilitating sustainable infrastructure development by harnessing cutting-edge technological solutions, fostering innovation, and building resilient systems."

+With the energy prediction model,from households to institutional buildings and other multi-purpose buildings, informed decisions can be made on how to take action on the energy being consumed sustainably.

 # Project Overview
 The project is divided into the following key tasks: